flatlanderone/flatlander-modding/readme.md

 ## Other Utilities

+### 7 Days To Die Default Mods Folder Finding Utility (new)

+A simple batch file that creates, if necessary, and opens the default 7 Days To Die `Mods` folder in `%APPDATA%\7DaysToDie`.

 ### GitHub Markdown to Nexusmods BBCode converter

-Convert ,MD files to Nexusmods BBCode https://miome.github.io/githubmd-to-nexusmodsbbcode/
+Convert ,MD files to Nexusmods BBCode

+https://miome.github.io/githubmd-to-nexusmodsbbcode/

 ### GitHub Wiki TOC generator